microsoft/CromwellOnAzure/docs/advanced-configuration.md

 ```

 **Connect Cromwell to the database by modifying the Cromwell configuration file**<br/>
-Log on to the host VM using the ssh connection string as described above.
+Navigate to the "configuration" container in the Cromwell on Azure Storage account.
 Replace "yourMySQLServerName" with your MySQL server name in the `cromwell-application.conf` file under the database connection settings. <br/>

 ```
 cd /cromwell-app-config